The culminating research experience for our majors is Senior Seminar, English 399b.

 For their senior projects, students work closely with a faculty consultant over the course of the year in the research and writing of a 25-30 page essay; recent projects have ranged from "Reading the Construction and Performance of Gender Theory in Margaret Fuller's Woman in the Nineteenth Century" to "Charles Mee's redefinition of Authorship in Big Love" to "The Poetics of Cultural Unity in Chaucer's Canterbury Tales" to "Unearthing Memories in the Landscape: Seeing, Dreaming and Digging in William Least Heat-Moon's PrairyErth."
 Students regularly submit their senior projects as the writing sample for graduate school applications and several have successfully revised their theses for submission to peer-reviewed journals.

-It is already time to settle on a topic for your Senior Essay.
+It is now time to settle on a topic for your Senior Essay.
 It is time as well to determine who will act as your faculty consultant for this project.
-Some of you attended the workshop about preparing to start on your senior thesis conducted last semester by the Writing Center.
-To continue that conversation, we will hold a meeting for seniors on September 11th at 4:15 P.M. in the Meditation Room where you can exchange tips, clarify doubts, meet faculty consultants, and generally get revved up for senior conference.
-Below you will find a list of faculty consultants , with a general indication of the fields in which we specialize.
+Most of you attended the workshop about preparing to start on your senior thesis conducted last semester by the Writing Center.
+To continue that conversation, we will hold a meeting for seniors on September 17th at 4:15 P.M. in the Meditation Room where you can exchange tips, clarify doubts, meet faculty consultants, and generally get revved up for senior conference.
+Review the list of faculty consultants (pdf), with a general indication of the fields in which we specialize.
 In the next few weeks, please talk to any or all of us about your topic for Senior Essay.
 Do not hesitate to gather ideas from those whose fields seem outside your chosen topic.
-After you have consulted with all your faculty choices please fill in the form (emailed to you) expressing your area of interest and your first, second, and third choice of faculty consultant.
-Return the completed form to me no later than September 27th.
+After you have consulted with all your faculty choices please fill in the attached form expressing your area of interest and your first, second, and third choice of faculty consultant.
+Return the completed form to me no later than September 25th.
 Please do not e-mail your response.
-Place your completed form in the specially marked “McInerney“ box in Woodside 100.
+Place your completed form in the specially marked “Prof. Stadler“ box in Woodside 100 (i.e. Carol Henry’s office).

 In indicating your topic on the form I am sending you, be as specific as possible.
 If you have a very definite idea already, let me know (e.g. "Who (or What) Speaks?: Discerning the Subject in Three Stories from La Frontera (Anaya, Anzaldua, Cisneros)."
 Or you can say something less formal: "I’m interested in looking very closely at images of windows in at least one of Virginia Woolf's novels, maybe Mrs. Dalloway, and I’d also like to talk about her essays."
 If you only have a vague notion, you may indicate a general area of interest ("I want to work on ghosts in Puritan texts” or "I’d like to write on the Canterbury Tales"), but you should use this opportunity to focus your thinking as sharply as you can.
 I cannot stress one idea enough: you must talk to the faculty members you wish to work with before you complete the form.

 You may not choose a faculty consultant who is not on the list.
-If, however, you wish to avail yourself of the expertise of someone not on the list,--in another department, or teaching a departmental course this semester, or at Bryn Mawr--and if that person is willing, you may of course talk about the project with other faculty.
+If, however, you wish to avail yourself of the expertise of someone not on the list--in another department, or teaching a departmental course this semester, or at Bryn Mawr--and if that person is willing, you may of course talk about the project with other faculty.
 And remember to share your ideas with each other, for perhaps your peers are the most important resource you have.
 We will need to assign a roughly equivalent number of students to each faculty consultant.
 I will make the final assignments as soon as the forms are in, and post the list on the office door.
 As soon as you have been assigned to a faculty consultant, you must arrange a meeting to discuss your project, and begin the work of refining and fine-tuning your topic.
-By October 11th you need to send me a two-line description of your topic, approved by your faculty consultant ( a form for this has been emailed to you).
-Please email these 2 lines to Vickie Algieri after you submit the form.
+By October 8th you need to give me a two-line description of your topic, approved by your faculty consultant (a form for this is attached to this letter).
+Please email these 2 lines to Carol Henry after you submit the form.

 Use our Library

-By December 3rd, you must prepare a brief page or two describing your proposed project together with a short bibliography (5-10 titles) of relevant primary and critical sources, and submit it to your faculty consultant.
+By November 13, you must prepare a brief page or two describing your proposed project together with a short bibliography (5-10 titles) of relevant primary and critical sources, and submit it to your faculty consultant.
 In developing this short bibliography, work closely with your consultant, who will help to steer you away from sources irrelevant to your project or unlikely to prove useful to you, and toward those sources most likely to help you in shaping and sharpening your own reading and thinking.
-Early in the Spring term, by January 31, you must complete a detailed annotated bibliography of relevant critical and theoretical sources for your project, and submit this document to your faculty consultant.
+Before the end of the semester (December 19) you must complete a detailed annotated bibliography of relevant critical and theoretical sources for your project, and submit this document to your faculty consultant.
 Your annotations should take the form of working notes shaping the purpose and direction of your own essay.
 You may point out how certain sources will help you to locate and to advance your own argument and you may also define positions that are unlike your own, which your work will effectively challenge.
-You might find it helpful to divide the bibliography into two parts-- "likely to be used"/"unlikely to be used," or "important to my argument"/"unimportant to my argument."
+You might find it helpful to divide the bibliography into two parts—"likely to be used"/"unlikely to be used," or "important to my argument"/"unimportant to my argument."
 What's critical here is to make this stage a genuinely helpful one.
 The annotations should be engaged and productive.
+We will expect you to keep working on your senior project over the winter break.

-Please note these other important deadlines: February 21st for the outline and 4-5 pages of draft, and March 21st for the completed rough draft.
-The final draft of your senior essay is due at 4 p.m., Thursday, April 11th.
+Please note these other important deadlines: January 26 for the outline of your entire essay and 4-5 pages of draft, and February 26 for the completed rough draft.
+The final draft of your senior essay, along with the "library authorization form" is due at 4 p.m., Thursday, April 9th.
 NO extensions to this final deadline will be given.
+Any late submissions will be marked down a full grade for each day of tardiness.

 The essay should be roughly 25-30 pages in length.
 Your readers are not absolute about such matters; however, this length is normative, and any essay that is significantly shorter or longer ought to be exceptional (in every sense).